 "You are a big girl now." means that you have grown in size over time and are therefore older.
 You could say this to a child who is still rather small, but they are bigger than they were.
 This is often flattery used to get a child to act in a better way or to let them know you expect more from them.

-“Kurz” does mean short, but “klein” is used for people. https://dictionary.reverso.net/english-german/A+short+man
+“Kurz” does mean short in length, but “klein” is used for height of people. https://dictionary.reverso.net/english-german/A+short+man

 No. Those words mean different things. "klein" means "small" (small in scale, opposite of "big"), whereas "kurz" means "short" (small in length, opposite of "long").